 Yet, the way Black women are portrayed in media is the way people, including other Black people, view us as a whole.
 And the fact that this meme got praise from tons of Black folks shows the media’s negative effect on our own views of our culture.

 Quit buying into the nonsense that black women act a certain way and start looking into media that celebrates the successful ventures of Black women today.
 Try Clutch Magazine to begin with.
 They have a whole section called “She’s So Ambitious,” which highlights successes of Black woman entrepreneurs.

 Assumption #3: Black women are no longer fighting for equality

 There’s a reason you haven’t heard much about the ambitious Black women of 2013.
 Women like Mikki Kendall, Moya Bailey, Tatyana Fazlalizadeh, Corvida Raven, Leana Cabral, Melissa Harris-Perry, and Sil Lai Abrams, aren’t trending on reality TV, Vine, Worldstar, and Youtube because they don’t fit certain stereotypes.
 Kanye isn’t going to feature those women in his music videos and Tyler Perry will write them in his script as heartless bitches simply because they are powerful.

 The meme completely invalidates the work of the many women I mentioned above, and all the others who like them.
-Most of those women, in addition to many others, are fighting for the similar cause of equality that the women in the 1960’s did.
+Most of those women are fighting for the similar cause of equality that the women in the 1960’s did.